Racist abuse hurled at Bamber Bridge FC footballer Nathan Pond with spectator thrown out of ground

-Bamber Bridge FC player Nathan Pond subjected to racist abuse during Northern Premier League match against Guisely AFC
+Bamber Bridge FC player Nathan Pond subjected to racist abuse during Northern Premier League match against Guiseley AFC

-A spectator was ejected from Bamber Bridge FC’s ground after allegedly shouting racist abuse at a player during the club’s bank holiday match against Guisely AFC yesterday (Monday, January 2).
+A spectator was ejected from Bamber Bridge FC’s ground after allegedly shouting racist abuse at a player during the club’s bank holiday match against Guiseley AFC yesterday (Monday, January 2).

 Bamber Bridge got 2023 off to a winning start with a 2-1 victory at The Sir Tom Finney Stadium against their Yorkshire rivals to climb to 4th place in the Northern Premier League.